IshikaSaini001/Mental-Disorder-Prediction/README.md

 ### Image for Background

-An image named `bg_img` is included for the app's background.
+An image named `pexels-scottwebb-305821` is included for the app's background.
 You can replace this with any image of your choice by placing it in the same directory and updating the file path in `app.py`.

 ## Contributing